Full Statistics of Nonstationary Heat Transfer in the Kipnis-Marchioro-Presutti Model: Abstract

 \section{Abstract}

 We investigate non-stationary heat transfer in the Kipnis-Marchioro-Presutti (KMP) lattice gas model at long times in one dimension when starting from a localized heat distribution.
 At large scales this initial condition can be described as a delta-function, $u(x,t=0)=W \delta(x)$.
-We characterize the process by the heat, transferred to the right of a specified point $x=X$ by time $T$,
+We characterize the process by the heat transferred to the right of a specified point $x=X$ by time $T$,

 and study the full probability distribution $\mathcal{P}(J,X,T)$.
 The particular case of $X=0$ has been recently solved [Bettelheim \textit{et al}.
 Phys.
 Rev. Lett. \textbf{128}, 130602 (2022)].
 At fixed $J$, the distribution $\mathcal{P}$ as a function of $X$ and $T$ has the same long-time dynamical scaling properties as the position of a tracer in a single-file diffusion.
 Here we evaluate $\mathcal{P}(J,X,T)$ by exploiting the recently uncovered complete integrability of the equations of the macroscopic fluctuation theory (MFT) for the KMP model and using the Zakharov-Shabat inverse scattering method.
-We also discuss asymptotics of $\mathcal{P}(J,X,T)$ which we extract from the exact solution, and also obtain perturbatively directly from the MFT equations.
+We also discuss asymptotics of $\mathcal{P}(J,X,T)$ which we extract from the exact solution and also obtain by applying two different perturbation methods directly to the MFT equations.

 {

 }